maximilian128/project_creation_automation/README.md

     #!/bin/bash
     function create() {
         # Uses the create.py file to create a new python project folder as well as a README.md and .gitignore file.
         # write create public NAME_OF_NEW_REPO for a new public repo
-    # wirte create NAME_OF_NEW_REPO for a new private repo
+        # write create NAME_OF_NEW_REPO for a new private repo

         cd $FP/project_creation_automation/
         python create.py $1 $2
         # set standard value for $1:
         ${2:=$1}

         cd $FP$2
         git init
         git remote add origin git@github.com:$UN/$2.git
         git add .
         git commit -m "initial commit"
         git push -u origin master
         code .
     }
 ```

 ### 5) Modify .zshrc file